arcangelo7/mistral-pdf-to-markdown/README.md

 [![PyPI version](https://img.shields.io/pypi/v/mistral-pdf-to-markdown.svg)](https://pypi.org/project/mistral-pdf-to-markdown/)
 ![Poetry](https://img.shields.io/badge/poetry-2.1.2-blue?logo=poetry&logoColor=blue)

-A simple command-line tool to convert PDF files into Markdown format using the Mistral AI OCR API.
+A simple command-line tool to convert PDF and EPUB files into Markdown format using the Mistral AI OCR API.
 This tool also extracts embedded images and saves them in a subdirectory relative to the output markdown file.

 ## Installation